LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 option specifies local file prefixes that will be cut and replaced by the URL prefixes (which can be path prefix specific when addressing multiple code repositories).
 To generate local file system URLs, define the empty atom, `''`, as a prefix.
-See the `SCRIPT.txt` file for some usage examples.
+See the `SCRIPT.txt` file in the tool directory for some usage examples.

 Creating diagrams for Prolog module applications